the-mac/Tool-Kit/iOS Projects/Apple Sample Code/README.md

 ========
 This folder holds all Apple sample code that exist in the Tool-Kit

+To run the iOS Sample Code execute the .xcodeproject (xCode Project File).

 All sample code can be found from the following site.

 https://developer.apple.com/library/ios/navigation/#section=Resource%20Types&topic=Sample%20Code